tlevine/dada.pink/stuff/when-i-have-a-house/index.md

 * There is an easy way to attach wet clothes to the outside for drying.
     I must be able to attach two socks (one pair), one long-sleeved shirt, and one pair of underwear.
+* Suitable for wearing on the front of the body (not just on the back, as is usually done)

 #### Organization of the bag
 The laptop and clothes go in the big pocket.